 – Psalm 1:1-2 (ESV)

-Just as with Joshua, we have an edict to mediate on God’s word along with a promise to the one who does.
+Just as with Joshua, we have an edict to meditate on God’s word along with a promise to the one who does.
 Again, God clearly wants his word and will to be known and followed.

 So let’s put all this together.